minvws/nl-covid19-coronacheck-app-coordination/docs/providing-test-results.md

 The checksum is defined as the Luhn mod-N for alphanummerics; where the codepoints are as per the allowed set of characters ```BCFGJLQRSTUVXYZ23456789```; with the B assigned a 0 and the 9 the number 22.

-Note that the version number (2) is at the end of the string; this is an anti-pattern; but concious choise; these are to be human readable/entered strings that would look odd starting with (always the same) number.
+Note that the version number (2) is at the end of the string; this is an anti-pattern; but conscious choise; these are to be human readable/entered strings that would look odd starting with (always the same) number.
 Also note that the 'XXX-' allows for a future 'Z-XXX-' or 'ZXXX-' type of start.

 ### QR tokens